 - breech, transverse or posterior positioned babies

 If your chiropractor is certified in and uses the Webster technique, you will increase the possibility of having a well-positioned baby for delivery.
-In short, the Webster technique assesses and corrects misalignments in the pelvic and low back.
+In short, the Webster technique assesses and corrects misalignments in the pelvic area and low back.
 This helps keep the ligaments and muscles which support the uterus relaxed.
 A relaxed uterus allows baby to more easily get in a better position.

 The Webster is a very gentle technique.
 In fact, the first time my chiropractor adjusted me this way, I said: “Is that it?!”